frec3044/lake-ice/rubric.md

 - Full Credit: Correct R2 is provided given the regression fit.
 An answer is provided about the strength of the relationship.

-- Partial Credit: Incorrect R2 is provided given the regression fit OR no answer is provided about the strength of the relationship.
+- Partial Credit: Incorrect R2 is provided given for the regression fit OR no answer is provided about the strength of the relationship.

 - No Credit: No answer provided